BDC Hamburger Icon

 According to Get Hired by LinkedIn News, the hiring process takes about three to six weeks, on average.
 However, the timeline for completing the hiring process, from the initial job posting to the acceptance of an offer, varies among industries and companies.

-Your company’s hiring timeline will be unique to your business, and possibly even the department or position you are hiring for.
-In addition to looking at the average hiring timeline for your industry, you can get an estimate for how long your hiring process will take by asking yourself these three questions:
+Your company’s hiring timeline will be unique to your business and possibly even the department or position you are hiring for.
+In addition to looking at the average hiring timeline for your industry, you can get an estimate of how long your hiring process will take by asking yourself these three questions:

 2. Is your job opening for a position that requires significant judgment and creativity?
 As automation eliminates many routine, task-oriented jobs, a higher percentage of positions require advanced thinking skills.
 That means you must think longer about whom to hire.
 Tools such as skills assessments and personality testing are often worth your investment.

-Although these three instances can add extra time onto your hiring process, it’s important to assess each position carefully.
+Although these three instances can add extra time to your hiring process, it’s important to assess each position carefully.

 TipBottom line